geophysics-ubonn/cr_hydra/Readme.md

 		* datetime of registration
 		* final location of simulation data
 		* location/name of crh file
+		* What type of simulation is requested (modeling or inversion)

 	* The control file [IN].crh is filled with content: